andrewcumming/phys512/outline.md

 - *Partial differential equations.* Examples of PDEs: Poisson's equation by FFT, wave equation, advection and fluid flow.
 Finite difference and finite volume, stability, numerical dissipation, Lax method, implicit and flux-conservative schemes.

-- *A brief introduction to machine learning.* Example application to high energy physics data.
+- *A brief introduction to machine learning.*

 - *Performance considerations*.
 What factors influence performance.
 Options for compiled Python and linking to C and Fortran.